Leafwing-Studios/fop-rules/docs/character-options/powers/weaver.md

 </div>

 By weaving this Pattern, you grant a creature of your choice the ability to sense the invisible lines of the fabric of reality.
-For the duration of this effect, the affected creature is unimpeded by any shroud or invisbility effects.
+For the duration of this effect, the affected creature is unimpeded by any shroud or invisibility effects.

 ## Pattern of Soothing